Full-Time

 • Experience in connected vehicle solutions (SOVD, telematics, OTA updates, lifecycle management)

 Torc Robotics develops software systems for self-driving trucks, focusing on Level 4 autonomous driving technology that allows trucks to operate without human intervention in specific conditions.
 Their technology enhances road safety and meets the logistics industry's growing demands.
 Torc Robotics partners with major truck manufacturers, like Daimler Trucks, and collaborates with companies such as Luminar Technologies to integrate advanced sensors into their systems.
-They generate revenue by selling their software to fleet operators and truck manufacturers, as well as providing ongoing support and updates.
+They generate revenue by selling their software to truck manufacturers and fleet operators, as well as providing ongoing support and updates.
 The company's goal is to improve efficiency and safety in freight transportation, positioning themselves as a leader in the autonomous vehicle market.

 Company Size